FAQs (Frequently Asked Questions)

 What are the differences between Rec and Competitive levels of play?

 Rec means “recreational”.
-This is for players in our 6U, 8U, and 10U programs.
-All games are played in Mankato.
-No tryouts and no players are cut.
+This is for all players in our 6U, 8U, and 10U programs.
+There are no tryouts and no players are cut.
 Players rotate field positions and each player present plays at least 50% of the game except for reasons of illness, injury, or attitude.
 Kids learn basic soccer concepts and skills, develop self-confidence, and have fun!
+All games are played in Mankato.

-Competitive is the highest level of play.
-This program accepts players from 9U to 19U through an evaluation process.
-Half the games are played in Mankato and half are played in communities such as Owatonna, Rochester, and the Twin Cities.
+Competitive, or Traveling, is the highest level of play.
+This program accepts players from 9U to 19U through an evaluation process which occurs at the end of the summer season.
+Half the games are played in Mankato and half are played in surrounding communities, generally within 90 minutes of travel from Mankato.
 Competitive soccer focuses on individual and team excellence and provides opportunities for players to learn advanced soccer concepts and skills as well as teamwork, self-discipline, honesty, and self-confidence.
 Players must be willing to sacrifice and work together for the good of their team and accept that they may receive unequal amounts of playing time based on their differing abilities to contribute to team needs.
+There are multiple levels of play within the Competitive program (also known as traveling).

 When are the MUSC soccer seasons?